Celebrate Read Across America and Roald Dahl Day by creating a nonsense word mini-book with this handy template.

 The mini-book has a front cover, six pages, and a back cover.
-You may like to enlarge the template to tabloid size to create larger paper books.

 Use this helpful video as a guide to making mini books…